The trouble with not blogging is I end up with so much to write about I can’t choose.

 They were going to walk down to Peckham via Burgess Park.
 Might I join them?
 I hesitated a full three seconds, and agreed.

-They went on while I encouraged MastertB inside; debated whether I needed a coat; elected to take just my little Olympus rather than the bigger Lumix; and had a brief conversation with another neighbour.
+They went on while I encouraged MasterB inside; debated whether I needed a coat; elected to take just my little Olympus rather than the bigger Lumix; and had a brief conversation with another neighbour.

 I hurried to catch them up, striding down the road and cutting through to the Aylesbury Estate where the squatters were forcibly evicted earlier in the week.
 At last people seem to be protesting against the developments of luxury homes on sites of social housing.